4 Best Free Ecommerce Platforms 2025 | Save and Sell Today

 Cons

-Square Online is the only ecommerce platform on this list that actually lets you sell for free.
-This is a major advantage for those starting a new online business or wanting a fresh start, as the money saved on start-up costs can now be put wherever else they may be needed.
+Square Online is the most affordable option on this list because, to take payments, you’ll only need to pay transaction and processing fees.
+This is a major advantage for those starting a new online business or wanting a fresh start, as the money saved on start-up costs can now be put wherever else it may be needed.

 What also sets Square Online apart is its range of POS systems, providing seamless synchronization between online and offline sales.
 For this reason, Square Online is perfect for food-related businesses, allowing you to sell your products in person in a store or market stall while still advertising your website.

-While Square Online does indeed let you sell for free, it’s not as strong a platform as Shopify and Wix, only scoring 3.6 out of 5 overall in our research.
-Its design flexibility is very limited, not letting you choose a store theme till you upgrade.
-While you do get unlimited items to sell on the free plan, you have transaction fees to pay on each sale – 2.9% + $0.30 on each card payment.
+While Square Online does indeed let you sell for free, in our testing, it fell short of Shopify and Wix in other important areas, with less comprehensive website features and little design flexibility.
+For instance, it’s difficult to create a unique storefront on Square Online’s free plan because it doesn’t let you choose a store theme unless you upgrade.
+While you can sell unlimited items on the free plan, you have processing fees to pay on each sale – 2.9% + $0.30 on each card payment.
 Though the plan is advertised as free, there’s always some cost.

 Limitations